Saroj0143/Simon-Says-Game/README.md

-This is Simon Says End to End game Develop using JavaScript, Html, Css
+This is Simon Says End to End game Developed using JavaScript, Html, Css